SoftwareHeritage/swh-docs/docs/contributing/phabricator.rst

 reordering/splitting/merging commits as needed to have separate logical commits and an easy to bisect history.
-Update the diff :ref:`following the prior section <arc-update>` (It'd be good to let the ci build finish to make sure everything is still green).
+Update the diff :ref:`following the prior section <arc-update>` (It'd be good to let the CI build finish to make sure everything is still green).

 Once you're happy you can **push to origin/master** directly, e.g.::